tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

-Quickly re-create your existing Slack channel structure, and bulk create new channels in Microsoft Teams.
+Quickly re-create your existing Slack channel structure, archive Slack messages and file attachments, and bulk create new channels in Microsoft Teams.
 Let's get started!

 ## Identify your destination Team